Poland's rights commissioner on faultlines of divided country

 But when Adam Bodnar appeared this month at the Pol’and’Rock Festival to take part in a discussion on hate speech there was a sizeable audience.

-The Pol’and’Rock Festival, held on a dusty field near the German border, is organised by well-known liberal fundraiser Jurek Owsiak.
+The Pol’and’Rock Festival, held on a dusty field near the German border, is organized by well-known liberal fundraiser Jurek Owsiak.

 For PiS, Bodnar’s efforts to defend gay rights activists or people detained by police in criminal investigations embody a liberal agenda the party sees as a threat to the country’s traditional Catholic values.